FACTBOX-What do we know about the new coronavirus?

 The new virus is a strain of coronavirus, like SARS, which killed nearly 800 people globally in 2002 and 2003.
 Unlike SARS, which also originated in China, it is believed the new virus can spread during the incubation period of one to 14 days, possibly before an infected person is showing symptoms.

-So far, the new virus does not appear to be as deadly as SARS, but there have been more cases overall.
-(Compiled by Alex Richardson and Rosalba O'Brien; Edited by Bill Berkrot)
+The new virus does not appear to be as deadly as SARS, but there have been more cases overall.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)